eepgwde/robottestilo/README.md

 # Android and Appium Command-Line Tools

 These utilities work for Linux and Cygwin on Windows.
-If anyone manages to get it to work on MacOS do let me know.
-I would like to know If anyone manages to extend this to support iOS apps.
+It partly works on MacOS.
+It does not manage the iOS emulator from the command-line, but it can manage the Android one and the Appium server.
+It does perform the XML processing.

 ## Installing

-These scripts need to be installed in an Android SDK directory.
+If you need to control the Android emulator, then these scripts need to be installed in an Android SDK directory.
+If you are only using the XML post-processing, you can install somewhere are your convenience.

 If you use Android Studio to do that, then find your SDK directory and checkout the code from GitHub to here using this sequence:

     git init
     git remote add origin PATH/TO/REPO